bsd/bsd-custom-donate-jekyll/_posts/2013-10-24-shatterproof.md

 default-currency-symbol: "$"

 #text sections
-recurring-intro: Our patients need your help all year round.
-Become a recurring donor to make an automatic donation to PIH every month.
+recurring-intro:
-recurring-label: Please Make This A Recurring Contribution (Optional)
+recurring-label: Make This A Recurring Contribution (Optional)

 #in honor-of
 in-honor-of-section: true #not ready for primetime yet